Contract

 Where will we meet?
 How long are sessions?
 What is the cost?

 Each session will last for a maximum of 50 minutes and will start on time.
-We will usually meet via Zoom but some in person work is possible, by arrangement, in Malvern.
+We can meet via Zoom, in person or by phone.
+I am based in Malvern.
 We normally meet at the same time each week, though with plenty of notice, I may be able to rearrange some session times.
 Please ensure you have a stable connection and a private space to talk without disturbance or anyone else in the room.
-The sessions are £33 per hour but I offer six sessions at reduced rates for those with a total family gross income of less than £45 000 (including all benefits, housing benefit and tax credits etc).
-Please ask if cost is a deterrent.
+The sessions are £35 per hour but I offer three 'crisis' sessions at reduced rates for those with proof of a universal credit award AND a family income (including housing benefit) of less than £35k Please ask if cost is a deterrent.
 Cancelled or missed sessions with less than 24 hours notice are charged at full rate.

-I am a student member of the National Counselling Society and I comply with the regulations laid down in the Code of Ethics and Practice and those of the British Association of Mindfulness Based Approaches.
+I am a student member of the National Counselling and Psychotherapy Society and I comply with the regulations laid down in the Code of Ethics and Practice and those of the British Association of Mindfulness Based Approaches.
 I am insured to practice and have regular supervision with a qualified supervisor.
 I will endeavour to always give you the best service I am capable of, to be on time, reliable and to listen to your preferences and feedback.
 If you feel you are unhappy about anything, please do talk to me in the first instance.
-You can also contact the NCS and make a complaint.
+You can also contact the NCPS and make a complaint if you feel I have caused you harm.

 Confidentiality